Purcell-enhanced spin-phonon coupling with a single color center: Main

-To compensate for the frequency difference between the SiV-center's optical transition and the optical cavity mode, which is caused by finite fabrication tolerances (\ref{fabrication}), we investigated two methods for cavity frequency tuning: in situ gas condensation frequency tuning (gas tuning), and atomic layer deposition (ALD) of alumina (\ref{frequency-tuning}).
-While the former is commonly used in cryogenic nanophotonic cavity QED experiments \cite{nguyen_integrated_2019}, the latter technique allowed us to minimize reduction in the Q-factor of the mechanical resonator upon material deposition.
-The optical Q-factor is not impacted by either tuning method.
-The optical reflection spectrum of the cavity-SiV system operated on resonance with an input power of $\sim$\SI{1}{\pico\watt} (intracavity photon number $\sim 2\times10^{-4}$) is shown in Fig. \ref{fig2}c.
+To compensate for the frequency difference between the SiV-center's optical transition and the optical cavity mode, which is caused by finite fabrication tolerances (see SI section 1), we investigated two methods for cavity frequency tuning: in situ gas deposition frequency tuning (gas tuning), and atomic layer deposition (ALD) of alumina with minimal additional gas deposition (see Methods section \ref{frequency-tuning}).
+Although the former is commonly used in cryogenic nanophotonic cavity QED experiments \cite{nguyen_integrated_2019}, it was observed to reduce the Q-factor of the mechanical resonator upon material deposition.
+The latter technique allowed us to minimize this effect.
+The optical Q-factor is not affected by either tuning method.
+The optical reflection spectrum of the cavity-SiV system operated on resonance with an input power of $\sim$\SI{1}{\pico\watt} ($n_c\sim 2\times10^{-4}$) is shown in Fig. 2c, only a single SiV center is observed to couple to the optical mode.
 The spectrum features a sharp peak within the cavity dip - a signature of the hybridization between the atomic and optical degrees of freedom \cite{waks_dipole_2006, sipahigil_integrated_2016}.
 A fit to this spectrum and data at different atom-cavity detunings yields $(g_{so}, \kappa_o, \gamma_o)/(2\pi) = (3.6, 15, 0.11)$ GHz corresponding to an emitter-photon cooperativity of $C_o=31$.
+Note that in the very low intracavity photon number regime ($n_{c}\ll1$) used for all experiments involving the SiV center, the optomechanical photon-phonon interaction is negligible.